Aprendizaje de protocolos por Internet (eTraining)

 To enter GLOBE data on this website or through the GLOBE data entry app, GLOBE users must complete the necessary training either by attending a GLOBE workshop or by completing the required online eTraining modules and assessment tests in this section.
 Please review the eTraining Requirements to learn which modules are required to become a trained GLOBE teacher or GLOBE Observer.
 Once your training is complete, you will be ready to start entering your measurements and will be joining a community of thousands teachers around the world!

 Existing GLOBE teachers can continue to expand their GLOBE protocol knowledge by completing additional modules and assessment tests.
-Click on the Trained GLOBE Users link below to learn which tests are required to become certified in a particular GLOBE protocol.

 Atmospheric conditions can have an important impact on the types of plants and animals that live in a particular area as well as soil formation.
 The atmospheric measurements collected by GLOBE are important to scientists studying weather, climate, land cover, phenology, ecology, biology, hydrology, and soil.
 Students and scientists investigate the atmosphere through the collection of data using measurement protocols and instruments that meet certain specifications in order to ensure that data are comparable.
 The training slides in this section will introduce you to the measurement protocols for the various atmosphere measurements in GLOBE.